National Wetland Condition Assessment:

 Sampling for soil chemistry.
 High metal concentrations in soil can affect vegetation growth.
 U.S. EPA.

-Wetland heavy metal soil contamination can be due to runoff from roads, industrial discharges to air or water, mining operations, agriculture, or illegal dumping.
+Wetland heavy metal soil contamination can be due to runoff from roads, industrial discharges to air or water, mining operations, agriculture or illegal dumping.

 Water Chemistry

 Some wetlands, such as marshes, have naturally high levels of nitrogen and phosphorus in their water due to contributions from surface water sources or decaying vegetation.
 Fens and bogs, on the other hand, have quite low levels since they get their water from direct rainfall and groundwater, which are naturally low in nutrients.
-Urban stormwater runoff, agricultural runoff, and septic systems are common sources of nutrients.
+Urban stormwater runoff, agricultural runoff, atmospheric deposition and septic systems are common sources of nutrients.
 Even wetlands with naturally high nutrient levels can be damaged by nutrient pollution, which can cause excessive plant and algae growth and may lead to changes in the abundance or occurrence of plant species at a site.

 HUMAN HEALTH INDICATOR